Industry-leading training in conducting accurate, legislation-compliant hearing tests on adults in the occupational and medical settings.

 This course is primarily aimed at practitioners within the medical and occupational health sectors seeking audiometry training that’s fully compliant with workplace legislation, Australian Standards and industry best practice.
 Skills can be used for:

-There are no formal pre-requisites for attending this course.
-The course does, however, include a lot of material and some study required in order pass the written and practical assessments.
-Those who have not undertaken formal study are encouraged to prepare or review study skills.
+There are no formal per-requisites for attending this course.
+We have many students attending the course without prior background in audiometry or health assessment.
+The course does, however, include a lot of material and some is study required in order pass the written and practical assessments.

 Once registered, students will be asked to bring to the course copies of two key reference documents: